 Nike Air Max 1 “Storm” (2002)

 Sure, they are not a collaborative project nor they were hyped back then, but for most AM1 enthusiasts, this is a must-have pair.
-Unofficially part of the “Storm Pack” that was released in 2002 together with the Air Burst “Storm”, limited pairs were given to selected retailers in the USA, Asia and Europe only.
+Unofficially part of the “Storm Pack” that was released in 2002 together with the Air Burst “Storm”.

 (Image Credit: SweetSoles)